-Oils include unhydrogenated vegetable oils, except palm oil, palm kernel oil, and coconut oil, and fats naturally present in nuts, seeds, avocado, olives, and seafood.
-Unhydrogenated vegetable oils present in all types of margarines (stick, tub, spread, etc.) are assigned to oils.
+Oils include all unhydrogenated vegetable oils (except palm oil, palm kernel oil, and coconut oil) and fats naturally present in nuts, seeds, avocado, olives, and seafood.
 Appendix 1 lists oils included in FPED.

 Margarine

 In MPED, tub margarines and margarine-like spreads were assigned to the Oils component and stick margarines were assigned to the Solid Fats component.
 We examined the food labels of these margarines.
 Almost all of the margarines, whether stick, tub, or spread have unhydrogenated vegetable oils as the first ingredient; partially hydrogenated oils and/or palm oil as the next ingredient(s); and water.
 As per the guiding principles used in developing FPED, the unhydrogenated vegetable oils present in margarines are assigned to Oils component; and the partially hydrogenated oils, palm oil, and palm kernel oils present in margarines are assigned to Solid Fats.
 We were unable to obtain data on the proportion of unhydrogenated vegetable oils and oils that are defined as solid fats in margarines.
 For this reason, the fat present in margarine was divided equally between Oils and Solid Fats.
 That is, margarine with a fat content of 80 grams per 100 grams is assigned 40 grams each to Oils and Solid Fats.